arangodb/docs/3.7/http/general.md

 ArangoDB exposes its API via HTTP, making the server accessible easily with a variety of clients and tools (e.g. browsers, curl, telnet).
 The communication can optionally be SSL-encrypted.
+Additionnaly there is a custom binary protocol called [VelocyStream](https://github.com/arangodb/velocystream) which can be used for better throughput.

 ArangoDB uses the standard HTTP methods (e.g. *GET*, *POST*, *PUT*, *DELETE*) plus the *PATCH* method described in [RFC 5789](http://tools.ietf.org/html/rfc5789){:target="_blank"}.

 Most server APIs expect clients to send any payload data in [JSON](http://www.json.org){:target="_blank"}
-format.
+format or our custom [VelocyPack](https://github.com/arangodb/velocypack) format.
 Details on the expected format and JSON attributes can be found in the documentation of the individual server methods.

-Clients sending requests to ArangoDB must use either HTTP 1.0 or HTTP 1.1.
+Clients sending requests to ArangoDB must use either HTTP 1.0 or HTTP 1.1 or HTTP 2 or VelocyStream.
-Other HTTP versions are not supported by ArangoDB and any attempt to send a different HTTP version signature will result in the server responding with an HTTP 505 (HTTP version not supported) error.
+Other HTTP versions or protocols are not supported by ArangoDB.

-ArangoDB will always respond to client requests with HTTP 1.1.
-Clients should therefore support HTTP version 1.1.

 Clients are required to include the *Content-Length* HTTP header with the correct content length in every request that can have a body (e.g. *POST*,